-Another email.
-Yes, another email about the diseases going around your kids’ school.
+Another note.
+Yes, another note about the diseases going around your kids’ school.
 Croup.
 Strep.
 Influenza.
-RSV.
-Just looking at the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV causes an average of 57,527 hospitalizations among children under five each year in the US.
-So what do you do to help make sure your family is safe?
+Respiratory syncytial virus.
+Just looking at the words is enough to send moms and dads into a panic.
+The CDC announced that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the United States.
+So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant substances (cleaning products, improperly maintained or unsanitary heating and cooling or humidification devises, smoke, etc)
+- Pollutant substances (cleaning products, poorly maintained or unsanitary heating and cooling or humidification systems, tobacco, etc)

-So all this information – what is it for?
+So all this info – what is it for?
 What do you do?
-How can you make sure you and your children aren’t breathing contaminated, sickness-inducing air?
+How can you make sure you and your family aren’t breathing sullied, virus-inducing air?